unyt-org/datex-core-js-legacy/docs/manual/12 Classes.md

   }
 )

-const obj = new MyObject(42) // "constructed a new MyObject" is logged
+const obj = new MyObject() // "constructed a new MyObject" is logged
 ```

 When the `obj` pointer is now accessed on a remote endpoint, the `construct` method